bvarnai/drs/README.md

 git drs-update
 ```

-If you are in detached HEAD state (not on any branch), `update` not do nothing silently.
+:memo: If you are in detached HEAD state (not on any branch), `update` will fail.
+You need to select a branch than update it

 ---
 #### get